We have created some learning content to give you a taste of how of simple Health, Safety & Environmental management can be!

 As you can see, things aren’t always as simple as they seem.
 Options that may spring to mind initially are often not practicable in reality.

-In this scenario, it would be reasonable for the company to simply choose a more suitable ladder.
+In our reasonably practicable example, it would be reasonable for the company to simply choose a more suitable ladder.
 They have proved that the other options are not practical.

 In addition, the ladder is being used for a very short duration, on level ground and in a safe environment.